-Countries in the Arab States region received \$315 million in population assistance in 2011 (Table 3).
-Sudan received the most assistance of any country in the region--\$41 million, followed by Jordan--\$38 million and Somalia--\$29 million.
+Countries in the Arab States region received \$252.3 million in population assistance in 2012 (Table 3).
+A total of 15 countries in the Arab States region benefited from population assistance in 2012.
+Somalia received the most assistance of any country in the region--\$48.1 million, followed by Jordan--\$43.9 million and Sudan--\$39.5 million.
+A total of \$10.9 million was spent on regional programmes.
 Map 1 shows the per capita population assistance in the region.